khakhalin/notes/keywords/transformers.md

 For machine translation, they actually don't just apply the model, but use a thing called **beam search**: at each point they don't just take the max probability word for each word, but select first 4 options, and for each assume that it was taken, and re-run the model, generating a tree of solutions (depth 50, I think?).
 Finally, pick the most probable total solution out of all these solutions.
 And there's a punishment on length.

->  So I don't think they have to explore the whole tree to full depth; I think they truncate branches if they exceed combined level of total inmprobability.
-Not sure how it is done in practice though.
+>  So I don't think they explore the whole tree to full depth; I think they truncate branches if they exceed combined level of total inprobability.
+But not sure how it was done in practice.
 There's a link ("ref 31") below that explains beam search, apparently.

 # Open questions I still have
 * How many words do they process at once?
 What's the size of the bag?
 And why cannot I find this information in the original paper?